aery32/aery32-refguide/source/module_functions.rst

     while (adc_isbusy(1 << 3));
     result = adc_read_cnv(3);

-If you only want to read the latest conversion, whatever was the channel, you can omit the channel mask for busy function and read the conversion with another function like this
+If you only want to read the latest conversion, whatever was the channel, you can omit the channel mask for the busy function and read the conversion with another function like this

 .. code-block:: c++

     while (adc_isbusy());
     result = adc_read_lastcnv();

+ADC hardware triggers
+'''''''''''''''''''''

 To setup the ADC hardware trigger, call ``adc_setup_trigger()`` after init